medin-marine/Discovery-Standard-public-content/README.md

 This repository hosts the following:

-* Public versions of the MEDIN Discovery Metadata Standard Guidance notes.
-The Guidance notes are stored as PDF documents and come in a full version, which includes XML encoding examples throughout the text, and a summmary version which excludes the XML encoding and some other minor details.
+* Public versions of the MEDIN Geospatial and Non-Geospatial Discovery Metadata Standard Guidance notes.
+The Guidance notes are stored as PDF documents and come in a full version, which includes XML encoding examples throughout the text, and a summary version which excludes the XML encoding and some other minor details.

 * Change log files - these are Word documents that contain the change history for recent versions of the standard, since v2.3.8.